 TROUBLE IN PARADISE (1932) B/W 83m dir: Ernst Lubitsch

-w/Miriam Hopkins, Kay Francis, Herbert Marshall, Charlie Ruggles, Edward Everett Horton, C. Aubrey Smith, Robert Greig, George Humbert, Rolfe Sedan, Luis Alberni, Leonid Kinskey
+w/Miriam Hopkins, Kay Francis, Herbert Marshall, Charles Ruggles, Edward Everett Horton, C. Aubrey Smith, Robert Greig, George Humbert, Rolfe Sedan, Luis Alberni, Leonid Kinskey

 From The Movie Guide: "For six decades this film has been unmatched in the realm of sophisticated farce.
 Films like THE AWFUL TRUTH to THE LADY EVE to SOME LIKE IT HOT are sublime on their more modest social scale and in their basic Americanness.
 By contrast, TROUBLE IN PARADISE has all the class and Continental elegance one associates with Paramount of the 1930s.
 Made before the Production Code clampdown of 1934, this Lubitsch masterpiece shows his talent for sly sexual innuendo at its most witty and polished.
 The result is pure caviar, only tastier.